keithalewis/math/ross.md

 the bond, stock, and option [@BlaSch1973] and [@Mer1973] considered.

 Ross's definition of a cash flow was a jump in stock price.
+It is well-known in the equity world that stock price jumps down by the dividend amount since you will receive that until the stock is sold after the ex-dividend date.
-Stock prices jump between close and open but there is no dividend payment involved.
+Stock prices also jump between close and open but there is no dividend payment involved.
 Adding an explicit knob for cash flows to Ross's theory leads to a simple model that adheres more closely to market realities.